sstadick/pixi-build-backends/docs/backends/pixi-build-mojo.md

 ## Configuration Options

-You can customize the Mojo backend behavior using the `[package.build.configuration]` section in your `pixi.toml`.
+You can customize the Mojo backend behavior using the `[package.build.config]` section in your `pixi.toml`.
 The backend supports the following configuration options:

 #### `env`